 “Better get into the white camouflage, first.
 Less weight to carry, too.”
 Illya had left his backpack to climb the cliff, and its bulk was now daunting after the strenuous exercise.

-The forest had provided a certain protection during the afternoon, but the snow was now thick and badly impeded movement, though it at least provided a certain light in the gathering darkness.
+The forest had provided some protection during the afternoon, but the snow was now thick and badly impeded movement, though it at least provided a certain light in the gathering darkness.
 A compass was their only guide.

 Napoleon sniffed the air.
 “Do I smell a thaw?” he said.